haochuanwei/wrappy/README.md

 # wrappy
-Decorators for common develop utilities.
+Decorators for common developer utilities in Python 3.6+.

+# Documentation
+Documentation is under construction; for now, check out docs/build/html or the source code.

 # Usage
 ```Python